rahul-singh0/prada-financial-analysis/README.md

 <h3>3.
 Data Cleaning and Preparation with SQL and Python</h3>

 Once the database was set up with the relevant tables, the next step was to clean and prepare the data for analysis.
-This was done by connecting to the PostgreSQL database, extracting the data, checking for missing values, and ensuring consistency in the dataset.
+During data collection, the accuracy of the financial reports was verified before manually entering the key metrics into the tables.
+After entering the data into the PostgreSQL database, the data was further validated by checking for missing values, ensuring consistency across datasets, and verifying that all expected entries were present for the specified years (2013-2023).

-1. Loading the Data into PostgreSQL:
+<b>1.
+Loading the Data into PostgreSQL:</b>

 - CSV files were loaded into the respective tables within the PostgreSQL database using the COPY command to populate each table with the relevant data from the annual reports.

-2. Python Connection to PostgreSQL:
+<b>2.
+Python Connection to PostgreSQL:</b>

 - Using psycopg2, a connection was established to the PostgreSQL database from Python.
 This allowed data to be queried directly into pandas DataFrames for further cleaning and analysis.
 ```python